 Kendal raises his eyebrow.
 “You think so?”

 “Yes.
 You really captured the pain of the writer well.
 The pain of losing something or someone you can never get back.
-Of taking something for granted until it is too late.
-It was touching.”
+Of taking something for granted until it’s too late.
+It was very touching.”

 “Well, it’s a painful thing to let someone you really care about slip through your fingers.”
 He gives me that funny look again and I feel my cheeks starting to heat up again.